 The cost of purchase and maintenance is typically quickly returned in the form of improved health, performance, and occupant satisfaction, at a significantly lower price per square foot than alternative cleaning technologies and practices.

-Other germ hotspot and high-touch surfaces electrostatic cleaning systems are ideally suited for include:
+Other germ hotspots and high-touch surfaces electrostatic cleaning systems are ideally suited for include:

-- Gym equipment, especially difficult to clean dumbells and racks.
+- Gym equipment, extraordinarily challenging to clean dumbells and racks.